VINJROM/kings-and-peasants/README.md

 ## Credits

-Game, art direction and code: built with Claude.
+Game, art direction: built by me, and code: built with Claude.
-Music: Chant of the Conqueror · Conquest of Cards · Epic Card Battle · Climb the Leaderboard.
+Music by VINJA69: Chant of the Conqueror · Conquest of Cards · Epic Card Battle · Climb the Leaderboard.